Battle of Arnhem: Allied casualties

-The battle was a costly defeat for the 1st Airborne Division from which it never recovered.
+The battle was a costly defeat and the 1st Airborne Division never recovered.
 Three-quarters of the division were missing when it returned to England, including two of the three brigade commanders, eight of the nine battalion commanders and 26 of the 30 infantry company commanders.
 About 500 men were in hiding north of the Rhine and many of these were able to escape during the winter, initially in Operation Pegasus.
-New recruits, escapees and repatriated POWs joined the division over the coming months but the division was still so understrength that the 4th Parachute Brigade had to be merged into the 1st Parachute Brigade and the division could barely produce two brigades of infantry.
-Between May and August 1945, many of the men were sent to Denmark and Norway to oversee the Operation Doomsday the German surrenders but on their return the division was disbanded.
-The Glider Pilot Regiment suffered the highest proportion of fatal casualties during the battle (17.3 per cent).
-The regiment was so badly depleted that during Operation Varsity RAF pilots were used to fly many of the gliders.
+New recruits, escapees and repatriated POWs joined the division over the coming months but the division was still so understrength that the 4th Parachute Brigade had to merge with the 1st Parachute Brigade; the division could barely produce two brigades of infantry.
+Between May and August 1945, many of the men were sent to Denmark and Norway to oversee Operation Doomsday, the German surrenders; on their return the division was disbanded.
+The Glider Pilot Regiment suffered the highest proportion of fatalities during the battle (17.3 per cent) and was so depleted that in Operation Varsity, RAF pilots flew many of the gliders.
 As glider operations were abolished after the war, the regiment shrank and was eventually disbanded in 1957.

 Axis casualties

 German casualty figures are less complete than those of the Allies and official figures have never been released.
-A signal, possibly sent by II SS Panzer Corps on 27 September, listed 3,300 casualties (1,300 killed and 2,000 injured) around Arnhem and Oosterbeek.
+A signal, possibly sent by II SS Panzer Corps on 27 September, listed 3,300 casualties (1,300 killed and 2,000 wounded) around Arnhem and Oosterbeek.
 Robert Kershaw's assessment of the incomplete records identified at least 2,500 casualties.
 In the Roll of Honour: Battle of Arnhem 17–26 September 1944, J.A.
 Hey of the Society of Friends of the Airborne Museum, Oosterbeek identified 1,725 German dead from the Arnhem area.
 All of these figures are significantly higher than Model's conservative estimate of 3,300 casualties for the entire Market Garden area of battle (which included Eindhoven and Nijmegen).

 Arnhem

 Dutch records suggest that at least 453 civilians died during the battle, either as a result of Allied bombing on the first day or during the subsequent fighting.
 After the battle, the residents of Arnhem and its surrounding towns and villages were evicted from their homes, allowing the Germans to turn the north bank of the Rhine into an elaborate defensive position.
-Residents were not allowed to return home without a permit and most did not return until after the war.
+Residents were not allowed to return home without a permit, and most did not return until after the war.
 The Dutch homes were then systematically looted, with the spoils being sent to bombing victims in Germany.
-The Germans continued to fight Allied forces on the plains between Arnhem and Nijmegen.
+The Germans continued to fight the Allies on the 'Island' between Arnhem and Nijmegen.
 On 7 October, the Arnhem bridge was bombed and destroyed by Martin B-26 Marauders of 344th Bomb Group, USAAF.
 The buildings of Arnhem were bombarded by the Allies over the next few months and suffered further during the Liberation of Arnhem in April 1945.